Matt-Santos/Scripts-Archive/documents/README.md

-This is my collection of scripts and programs that I have developed to address miscelaneous problems and/or test theories.

-Everything is organized into folders based on the ... and can be used for a wide range of purposes, including automation, data processing, analysis, and more.

-Some are still being developed and the majority require documentation.
+This repository is a public collection of scripts and programs I’ve developed to solve various problems and test different theories.
+The content is organized into folders based on either the parent software or the underlying programming language.
+The scripts cover a wide range of use cases, including automation, data processing, analysis, and more.
+You are welcome to reuse, modify, and distribute the code.
+If you have any questions, feel free to reach out.